 2. Successful companies build a robot people want to use (and buy).

 So, your robot is the ideal solution.
 But will people use it?
-A lot of rigor goes into the introduction of new products in the consumer market.
-Despite focus groups, testing, analysis and multiple iterations of a product design, many still fail.
-Robotics companies need to ascertain early on not only what features customers will want, but what they will be willing to pay for.
-Successful companies engage early and often with their prospective customers to determine the potential for adoption, especially with collaborative robots, and how large of a market this will translate to.
+Much rigor goes into the introduction of new products in the consumer market.
+Despite focus groups, testing, analysis, and multiple iterations of product design, many still fail.
+Robotics companies need to ascertain early on not only what features customers want, but what they are willing to pay for.
+Successful companies engage early and often with their prospective customers to determine the potential for adoption, especially with collaborative robots, and how large of a market this translates to.
 They also make sure their collaborative robot is ready to handle the challenges of working in the real world alongside humans.
-Pro Tip: Don’t forget to account for end user training.
+Pro Tip: Don't forget to account for end-user training.
 Training is the key to adoption and proper use.